Registration Now Open!

 Our festival is located in an amazingly diverse area, with habitats that include rivers and wetlands, sweeping plains and grasslands, rolling foothills, sheltered canyons and mountain peaks.
 Attendees can choose from over 60 field trips and workshops that are sure to please a wide variety of interests and ability levels.
 In addition to numerous bird-watching field trips for waterfowl, raptors and songbirds, you might choose to take a guided tour of a nature preserve, visit a local vineyard, or hike the scenic Sutter Buttes in search of lofty views and resident wildlife.

-Our workshops offer something for everyone… learn nature photography, bird carving, how to record nature sounds, designing a garden for wildlife, and much more.
+Our workshops offer something for everyone!
+Learn about nature photography, how to sketch in nature, bird carving, how to record nature sounds, how to identify those backyard birds, and much more.
 Free nature activities are offered for children, as well as armchair adventures for the less hardy.

 If you have any questions, you can reach us at email@example.com, or by calling the Festival Office at 530-345-1865.